 I hope this helps you get started in creating your own test plan, at least in the area of GUI wizards.
 At least you're not looking at a blank sheet of paper any more. :)

-In a related note, we're currently developing and releasing our Automated GUI testing software.
+In a related note, I’m currently developing and releasing my Automated GUI testing (AGT) software.
 This is an open source, platform-neutral, automated GUI testing software application.
-Just follow that link for downloads and support documents for our Automated GUI Testing software.
+Just follow that link for downloads and support documents for my AGT software.